 From packing checklists to day-to-day To-Do lists, your journal can be a great place to keep essential must-dos at the top of your mind.
 As you peruse your journal every day, you will be reminded of the things you are yet to finish doing, and you won’t miss completing them.

-You can also use your travel journal to make notes of your emergency contacts, medical insurance details, travel insurance details, blood group, organ donation status, points of contact in different places you’ll visit, etc.
+You can also use your travel journal to note your emergency contacts, medical insurance details, travel insurance details, blood group, organ donation status, points of contact in different places you’ll visit, etc.

 2. Describe what you’re excited about for that day’s adventure